dt-orders/keptn-orders-setup/README.md

 ## 99) Remove Kubernetes cluster

 Fastest way to remove everything is to delete your cluster using this script.
 Becare when you run this as to not lose your work.

+# Deploy the application

+In Jenkins, run a 'build' jobs for each service in the orders application.
+This will start the keptn build and deployment process which results in the application being deployed to dev, stating, and production namespaces.

+Get the pod status and the Urls to the application using the "helper" script 'show app' option.

+Monitor the build and deployment using keptn logs. use the "helper" script 'Get Kibana Commands' option for the commands to start kibana.
+See [keptn docs - keptn logs section for more setup and usage details](https://keptn.sh/docs/)

 # Helpful scripts